galaxyproject/tools-iuc/tools/hifiasm_meta/extras/README.md

-The Snakefile is for testing the pipeline outside Galaxy.
+The Snakefile is for generating the test data used in the wrapper.
+Run the workflow with `snakemake --use-singularity`.